Kamal-Kohli/PP3-CI/README.md

 - Allow player to customize ships size

 # Data Model
+I decided to use a board class as my model.
+The game creates two instances of the board class to hold the player's and the opponent's board.

+The board class stores the, the number of ships, the positions of the ships, the guesses against the board, but player can generate custom board size.

 # Testing
 I have manually tested this game by doing the following:
 - Passed the code through a PEP8 linter and confirmed there are no problems